Sunday, August 18, 2024

 Why people say that Java is ‘right once and run anywhere language’?

 1. You can write Java code on windows and compile it in Windows platform.
-The class and Jay files that you get from Windows platform can be run as it is on UNIX environment.
+The class and jar files that you get from Windows platform can be run as it is on UNIX environment.
 So it is truly a platform independent language.

 2. Behind all this probability is Java byte code byte code is generated by Java compiler that can be interpreted by any JVM.
 So it becomes much easier to write programs in Java and expect those to run on any platform.